athiflanang/Rimba-Ananta-Vikasa_Technical-test/README.md

 ## FOREWARNING !!

-This project is still incomplete, both backend and frontend is still missing several logic's and code, in addition the is also no connection between the backend and frontend
+This project is still incomplete, both backend and frontend is still missing several logic's and code, in addition there is also no connection between the backend and frontend

 ## Background